jeromecoupe/webstoemp/_posts/2014-10-10-gulp-setup.md

 // Watch task
 gulp.task('watch', ['browser-sync'], function () {
 	gulp.watch('./public_html/assets/scss/**/*', ['css']);
-	gulp.watch('./public_html/assets/js/modules/**/*', ['jslint', 'scripts']);
+	gulp.watch('./public_html/assets/js/modules/**/*', ['jslint', 'scripts', 'browsersync-reload']);
 	gulp.watch('./craft/templates/**/*', ['browsersync-reload']);
 });
 {% endhighlight %}

-Here, I launch the BrowserSync task when my watch task starts so that it injects any new styles in my pages when my CSS files are modified.
-I also force a reload every time one of my templates is modified.
+Here, I launch the BrowserSync task when my watch task starts and I force a browser reload every time one of my templates or scripts are modified.

+BrowserSync will inject any new styles in my pages when my CSS files are modified because of this line in my CSS task:

+{% highlight javascript %}
+.pipe(browsersync.reload({ stream:true }))
+{% endhighlight %}

 Well, that's it.
 I just walked you through my current default setup for build automation with Gulp.
 I hope you found something useful in there.
 If you have suggestions or optimisations, don't hesitate to get in touch on twitter, I love to nerd out on such things.